erfjab/runer/README.md

 > **Note:** It's a new repo, so if you find any bugs, please let me know via issues

+## Script Overview

+The script provided automates the installation, configuration, and management of a service.
+It includes functions for:

+- **Checking dependencies**: Verifies the required system and Python packages are installed.
+- **Cloning the repository**: Fetches the script source code from GitHub.
+- **Managing the service**: Supports starting, stopping, restarting, and checking the status of the service.
+- **Logging**: Captures both standard and error logs during execution.
+- **Uninstalling the service**: Completely removes the installation, service files, and logs.

+### Notes:
+- **Installation**: This script installs the necessary dependencies and prepares the service for running.
+- **Service Management**: Start, stop, or restart the service with systemd commands.
+- **Logging**: Logs are written to a specified log file for easy tracking of service operations.

 ## Installation